 What We’re Doing

 In February 2015, TCCC hosted the first ever meeting of the superintendents and board chairs of the four public school districts serving the tri-county region.
 The meeting focused on the results of the Regional Education Report and opportunities for the districts to collaborate to address shared issues.
-Among the outcomes of the meeting was the formation of the Lowcountry Education Consortium, an informal group of the four district superintendents that meets monthly to discuss shared interests ranging from inclement weather policies to funding and advocacy.
+Among the outcomes of the meeting was the formation of the Lowcountry Education Consortium (LCEC), an informal group of the four district superintendents that meets monthly to discuss shared interests ranging from inclement weather policies to funding and advocacy.

 Through the program, teachers can assign videos to students based on their learning needs, making it possible for students to progress asynchronously through Algebra 1.
 Students can test themselves using a practice tool and receive personalized feedback to address gaps in their understanding.